 You can however see a live crocodile at the Alice Springs Reptile Centre.
 His name is Terry, and he lives in the largest private collection of reptiles in the Northern Territory, alongside goannas, thorny devils, lizards, geckos and snakes.

 Crocodile leather is some of the toughest and most luxurious in existence, making it highly coveted for clothing and leatherwear.
 Many top European fashion brands source NT leather for their premium, designer products.
 At local suppliers in the NT, these fine leather goods can be picked up at a fraction of the price.

 The best part about shopping in the Top End: all NT crocodile leather is farmed sustainably, with the future of the industry and the crocodile population in mind.

 Di Croco is a Darwin boutique renowned for its luxury goods made from the highest quality NT crocodile skin.
 They use only the saltwater crocodile, which is the most desirable due to its intricate small-scale pattern.

 With so many crocodile souvenirs and gifts on offer in the NT, we’re sure you’ll find something to take home.

 Even though ‘saltwater’ crocodiles are the most dangerous, visitors should be aware that they can be found over 200km from the coast in fresh water.
-Crocodiles can also travel up to a kilometre over land, remain concealed for long periods inland, stay submerged without moving during a hunt, and run incredibly fast.
-So just because you can’t see them, doesn’t mean they’re not there.
+Crocodiles can also travel up to a kilometre on land, remain concealed for long periods inland, stay submerged without moving during a hunt, and run incredibly fast.
+Just because you can’t see them, it doesn’t mean they’re not there.
 Observe the signs and stay safe.

-Do not attempt to feed any wild crocodiles during your stay, and don’t swim in any waterway or camp, fish or walk in any area where crocodile hazard signs are posted.
-The best way to avoid getting hurt is to avoid crocodiles on your own in the wild altogether.
-Check out the Be Crocwise website for more information.
+Don’t attempt to feed any wild crocodiles during your stay, and don’t swim in any waterway or camp, fish or walk in any area where crocodile hazard signs are posted.
+The best way to avoid getting hurt is to avoid crocodiles in the wild altogether.
+Check the Be Crocwise website for more information.